dmolina/config-emacs/README.md

 	- Several themes: monokai and spolsky are my favourites.

 	- Simpler: No Splash image, no ask for everything, close file open with emacsclient automatically.

+	- Using the PDF-Tools instead of Docview, it is a lot better.

 ## Templates for org-mode ##